Shungnak, Alaska: Facilities

 The Shungnak School, operated by the Northwest Arctic Borough School District, serves the community.
 As of 2017 it had 7 teachers and 86 students, with Alaska Natives making up 95% of the student body.

 The source of municipal water is from a reservoir intermittently filled from the Kobuk River.
 Previously, there was a water infiltration gallery that was destroyed by ice.
 Groundwater wells have proven unsuccessful.

 The town has a 4,001-ft gravel runway owned by the state of Alaska.
 In the summer of 2006, only part of a fuel shipment was able to be delivered by barge and the remainder of the town's fuel needs had to be supplied by air.
 This resulted in the price of gasoline rising to $8.10 per gallon at the town's only filling station in 2006–07.

 A hybrid solar-plus-storage microgrid, funded by the U.S. Department of Agriculture and the Northwest Arctic Borough, supplements diesel power generation.
+The hybrid solar-plus-storage microgrid utilizes 384 kWh total capacity of energy storage solution and 225 kW solar array.